-Depending on enrollment, additional faculty and staff participating on the program may also receive their regular salary amount relative to the credits on the program, from the Provost's salary schedule.
+Depending on enrollment, additional faculty and staff participating on the program may also receive compensation in the form of salary relative to the credits on the program.
 Alternatively, these additional faculty and staff may receive a stipend that is determined in coordination with the EA.
-Benefits will be given at the set percentage of the salary.
+Benefits are set at a certain percentage of the salary and are not negotiable.